 There’s no question that having a mental illness in addition to an addiction is serious.
 Without help, people like this may find it hard to recover at all, as they just have too much to understand and too much to control.
 It can seem overwhelming, and handling one issue at a time doesn’t seem to help.

 Real recovery comes about when people choose to enroll in comprehensive programs that address both problems at the same time.
 In a Dual Diagnosis program, therapists integrate issues that pertain to both conditions in each therapy they provide.
 People who have anxiety, for example, might learn how their feelings of fear and tension work as a trigger for drug use, and they might learn how to handle those feelings without leaning on drugs.
 Those who have depression, on the other hand, might learn more about how drugs trap them in a low mood, and they might find that the grey clouds begin to part with each day they don’t use drugs.
 The therapies are tailored, but they’re also comprehensive, dealing with both the addiction and the mental illness at the same time.
 Standard addiction programs might focus exclusively on relapse prevention and impulse control, but these programs do much more.
 This kind of tailored care is the best way to deal with addiction recovery complicated by mental illness.

-If you or someone you love needs help like this, please contact us at Black Bear Lodge.
+If you or someone you love needs help like this, please contact us at Black Bear Lodge at 706-914-2327.
 We specialize in providing care for people with Dual Diagnosis issues, and all of our programs begin with intense testing and personalized planning.
 We can help you develop an in-depth understanding of your addiction, and we can help you build up the vital skills you’ll need in order to stay well in the future.